DEFRA/ffc-sfd-data/README.md

 - Kubernetes
 - Helm

+## Azure Cosmos DB

+For local development, the Azure Cosmos DB Emulator Docker image is used to create a local instance of Cosmos.
+This can be very slow to start up so if Cosmos fails to create the necessary databases because the time allocated is too short, update the [cosmos-wait script](https://github.com/DEFRA/ffc-sfd-data/blob/main/scripts/cosmos-wait) to increase the wait time for Cosmos DB to start.

+Unused databases are disabled due to the lack of current RU's for the Cosmos DB instance in SND4.
+These can be renabled using the [same pattern](https://github.com/DEFRA/ffc-sfd-data/blob/main/app/cosmos/index.js).

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.